 What is a facility dog?

 A facility dog is an animal specially trained to work in the health care environment.
-Professor was trained as a service dog at Canine Assistants in Milton, Georgia where he was exposed to a variety of environments and experiences to prepare him to work with the children and families at our hospital.
+Professor and Amos were trained as service dogs at Canine Assistants in Milton, Georgia, where they were exposed to a variety of environments and experiences to prepare them to work with the children and families at our hospital.

 How is this program special?